Zoning Ordinances Floodplains and Zoning

 LOMR and LOMA determinations can either:

-• Remove the entire property from the floodplain, or
+• Remove the entire property from the floodplain,

 This information supersedes the current Flood Insurance Rate Maps.